PaulskPt/galactic_unicorn_alt_lower_case_tests/README.md

 For this the global variable `brilliance` is used.
 The function `adj_val()` has been added to adjust the `r, g, b` values according to the value of 'brilliance'.

 I added global boolean variable `my_debug`.
 Set this variable to see more output to the REPL.
+Finally I added a `Reset` button (the `SLEEP` button middle, right on the board).
+Pressing this button will reset the microcontroller.